nchaimov/cis461-CoolCompiler/README.txt

 	tree <filename>
 The tree will be created in a file called out.pdf.
 Use tree -dt <filename> to output debugging information regarding the typechecker.

+To run the code generator, run
+    ./cool <filename>
+The llvm code will be output in a file called out.ll.
+The native executable will be called out.

+Use cool -dc <filename> to output debugging information regarding the typechecker.
+Use cool -s <filename> to also print the generated llvm code to the screen.

 Graphviz must be installed for the tree command to work.